 How we prefer to spend our time/where we get energy from

-Extroverted(E) – Often prefer to be around people, often action oriented, seek knowledge from many subjects, seeks frequent interaction, energized by other people, likes to repeat a learned skill, likes to tackle multiple tasks at once.
+Extroverted(E) – Often prefer to be around people, likes large social circles, often action oriented, seek knowledge from many subjects, seeks frequent interaction, energized by other people, likes to repeat a learned skill, likes to tackle multiple tasks at once, treats work as a place to socialize.

-Introverted(I) – Often prefer to be alone to recharge their batteries, often thought oriented, think before acting, seek in depth knowledge of fewer subjects, less frequent but more substantial interaction, becomes bored more easily, likes to learn different skills, usually will have fewer friends however they will probably have a greater connection to those friends, usually more private people, prefers to focus on a single task at a time.
+Introverted(I) – Often prefer to be alone to recharge their batteries, often thought oriented, think before acting, seek in depth knowledge of fewer subjects, less frequent but more substantial interaction, becomes bored more easily, likes to learn different skills, usually will have fewer friends however they will probably have a greater connection to those friends, usually more private people, prefers to focus on a single task at a time, separates work from their social life.

 How we gain information